insidewhy/sistero/README.md

   vm_size: 512mb
   vm_region: nyc3
   vm_image: ubuntu-14-04-x64
-london:
+profiles:
+  -
-  vm_name: my_london_vm_name
+    vm_name: london-vm
     vm_region: lon1
+  -
+    vm_name: london-bigger-vm
+    vm_region: lon1
+    vm_size: 1gb
 ```

 The `ssh_keys` is a list of the ID numbers of your ssh keys.

-Then to create a VM in new york:
+Then to create a VM in new york called default-vm:
 ```
 sistero create
 ```

-Or to create a VM configured the same only in London:
+Or to create a VM called london-vm in london:
 ```
-sistero -p london create
+sistero -n london create
 ```